 –Cheryl K. Olson

-• NEW: Star Power: When smoking gets better press than vaping , from the October 2023 issue of Tobacco Reporter
+• NEW: Warm reception: Heated tobacco’s return to the U.S. , from the October 2024 issue of Tobacco Reporter

 Also see “Grandfathered” Attitudes: If you are new to the nicotine product industry, there are unpleasant things you need to know about past tobacco industry behavior that affect how U.S. regulators treat you (May 2021 issue).